EliAndrewC/l7r/setting/l7r.md

 ## The Fortunes

-While some historical polytheistic religions have a concept of gods who are basically just humans with superpowers, I don't want that at all for my fictional setting of Rokugan.
-The idea that the fortunes are part of the fabric of reality is a core part of the theology of my worldbuilding.
+While some historical polytheistic religions have a concept of gods who are basically just humans with superpowers, the Fortunes are part of the fabric of reality, and this is central to the theology of Rokugan.

-In my version of Rokugan, one question which arises is why the fortunes do not give clearer direction to humanity.
-Of course, this is a question real-world theologians have also had to grapple with in basically every world religion, and Rokugan is (as a reminder) intended to be "the kind of world historical people genuinely believed themselves to be living in".
+Rokugani scholars have long grappled with the question of why the gods do not simply give clear, consistent, and unambiguous directions to humanity.
+Of course, this question has had to be addressed by real-world theologians in basically every world religion, and Rokugan is fundamentally "the kind of world historical people genuinely believed themselves to be living in".

+### On the Relationship between Man and the Fortunes

 Kitsu Okura wrote the book "On the Relationship between Man and the Fortunes" 300 years ago, which sought to tackle this question.
 He identifies what he calls "the six doctrines" which attempt to explain this mystery.